cx-language/cx/docs/book/strings.md

 # Strings

-Delta has two string types:
+C* has two string types:

 - `string`, a reference to a sequence of characters, and the type of string literals.\
   Use it when you need to pass a string to a function without mutating it.\